 Why does it happen?

-When a person normally breathe the air, it is first warmed up with the help of nasal passage.
+When a person normally breathes the air, it is first warmed up with the help of a nasal passage.
 Usually, people tend to breathe through their mouth whenever they exercise and they intake cold and drier air.
-They also breath faster and deeper while exercising due to increased oxygen demands made by the body.
+They also breathe faster and deeper while exercising due to increased oxygen demands made by the body.
 Those exercises that are responsible for exposing you to dry and cold air are generally the cause of bronchoconstriction (which is called the airway narrowing).
-There are other things as well that trigger the asthma like pollen, dust particles, exposure to irritants like smoke, strong fumes etc.
+There are other things as well that trigger asthma-like pollen, dust particles, exposure to irritants like smoke, strong fumes, etc.